dromaniv/quizzer3/notes.md

    - Dependency graph: activities with input/output bindings and obligation tokens.
    - Semantics = set of valid binding sequences; expressive but verification NP-complete.

+### Formal Definitions (Petri nets)

+- **k‑bounded** – A Petri net is *k‑bounded* if, in every reachable marking, **each** place contains at most *k* tokens.
+- **safe** – A special case of k‑boundedness with *k = 1*; no place ever contains more than one token (≡ 1‑bounded).
+- **bounded** – A Petri net is *bounded* if there exists a finite *k* such that the net is *k‑bounded*.
+- **free‑choice** – A Petri net is *free‑choice* if any two transitions that share an input place have **exactly the same set** of input places.
+- **deadlock‑free** – From every reachable marking, at least one transition is enabled; the net can always proceed.
+- **live / liveness** – A transition *t* is *live* if, from every reachable marking, it is possible to reach **some** marking in which *t* is enabled.
+  A Petri net is *live* when **all** its transitions are live.
+- **proper completion** – In a Workflow net, every token produced during execution is ultimately consumed, leaving exactly one token in the final place and none elsewhere.
+- **option‑to‑complete** – From the initial marking, it is always possible to reach the final marking (i.e., the model can finish).
+- **sound** – A Workflow net is *sound* if it is bounded, has option‑to‑complete, and guarantees proper completion; additionally, there are no dead transitions (every transition can occur in some execution).

+> **Tip for exams:** To *derive* these properties for a given example model, construct its reachability graph (or coverability tree) and inspect:
+> 1. Maximum tokens per place → k‑bounded / safe / bounded
+> 2. Enabled transitions at each marking → deadlock‑freedom
+> 3. Ability to re‑enable each transition → liveness
+> 4. Reachability of the unique final marking and residual tokens → proper completion & option‑to‑complete
+> 5. Combine the three Workflow‑net criteria to conclude *soundness*.

 ## Semantic & Structural Properties
 - **k-bounded / safe / bounded** (Petri nets)
 - **Free-choice** nets